RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 When present, this extension may be marked critical.

-For certificates issued to the Federal Bridge CA, inhibitPolicy Mappings skip certs must be set to 2.
+For certificates issued to the Federal Bridge CA, inhibitPolicy Mapping skip certs must be set to 2.

-For all other CA certificates issued by the Federal Common Policy CA, inhibitPolicyMappingskip certs must be set to 0.
+For all other CA certificates issued by the Federal Common Policy CA, inhibitPolicy Mapping skip certs must be set to 0.
 When requireExplicitPolicy is included, skip certs must be set to 0.

 ### Policy Qualifiers Syntax and Semantics